fdoblhammer/Machine-Learning-for-Artists/session04/session04.md

 ## 5.1.1 Person Blur with yolo11-seg (intermediate)

-Create a blurring effect that only works on persons.
+Create a blurring effect that only works on persons (or other classes).
 Modify the webcam script for this.

 1. In our imports, we need to add `numpy`, this is a very popular library for array operations.
 For ease of use we can reference it as `np`
     ```python